Pendley Open Air Shakespeare Festival: The Williams Stage

 In 2001, a swimming pool and leisure centre were added to the Hotel.
 The electricity that this facility drew from the substation, compromised the power available for the Festival.
 This compromise, alongside increased demand for the Hotel's wedding facilities located within earshot of the Glade Stage, meant the Festival had to be both downsized in terms of its power requirements, and also relocated away from the wedding facilities.
 The Garden Stage sits in front of a leafy bank, alongside the Rose Garden, and the seating stand is placed on the tennis courts.
 Although this smaller, more intimate stage, may lack some of the grandeur of the larger stages, many believe it doesn't lack any of the magic.

 Current status

 The festival has continued to grow in popularity, maintaining its reputation as one of the most significant amateur Shakespeare festivals in England.
 The festival saw record attendances in 2004 when it staged A Midsummer Night's Dream and Twelfth Night, two of the most popular plays in the Shakespeare canon.

 The productions for the 66th annual festival in August 2015 were Twelfth Night and Henry V.

-The current Artistic Director of the Festival is Sarah Branston.
-Director of Drama at Reigate Grammar School, she is also an excellent director of Shakespeare; visionary and dramatic.
-Her productions (Twelfth Night - 1998, Romeo and Juliet - 1999, and since becoming Artistic Director - Henry V - 2001, The Winter's Tale - 2003, A Midsummer Night's Dream - 2004, King Lear - 2006, The Merchant of Venice - 2008, Richard III - 2010, Much Ado About Nothing - 2012 and Hamlet - 2014) are considered by regular festival-goers to be amongst the finest in the history of the event.
-Her parents, John and Jennie Branston, actually met at a festival over thirty years ago and have been attending ever since.
-John has directed several productions and both John and Jennie frequently play small, character roles.
+The current artistic director of the festival is Sarah Branston, director of drama at Reigate Grammar School.
+Her productions include Twelfth Night in 1998, Romeo and Juliet in 1999, Henry V in 2001, The Winter's Tale in 2003, A Midsummer Night's Dream in 2004, King Lear in 2006, The Merchant of Venice in 2008, Richard III in 2010, Much Ado About Nothing in 2012 and Hamlet in 2014.